+She chose a career in real estate because, “I love working with people; helping home buyers to find the perfect fit in their new home, as well as helping sellers with their needs and attaining their expected results.”
+Lindsey’s number-one goal in serving her clients is customer service and advocacy, so that they can make the best and most informed choices based on their needs.
 Educating people about the process of buying or selling their home is Lindsey’s favorite part of the real estate business.
 She says, “Since real estate is the biggest investment most people will make, they should be knowledgeable so that they can make the very best decisions.
 Having a client be happy with their new home choice is my ultimate goal.”
 With her strong background in residential, residential on acreage, farm, and ranch, and bare ground, Lindsey can expertly and seamlessly guide her clients through the entire real estate transaction process.

 She has obtained many real estate designations including: ABR (Accredited Buyers Representative), SRS (Sellers Representative), PSA (Pricing Strategy Advisor), SFR (Short Sale Foreclosure Resource), and Board Certified Land Agent.
 Additionally, she has received in-depth training in working with VA buyers, negotiation strategies, communication and sales skills, new construction, and has taken a variety of loan and lending classes.

 Lindsey has lived in the Treasure Valley since 2004 and is deeply involved in her community.
 She is an advocate and support broker for Idaho Health and Welfare Children with Disabilities program, assisting families with their Family Direct Services.
 She is also on an Impact Advisory Committee with the Middleton Fire Department, discussing the impact on fire service/response in the growing community of the fire district.
 They then propose changes to keep and improve the service to the community.

 When she’s not busy working her real estate business, Lindsey loves everything outdoors.
 “I’m a country girl.
 I spend time with my family enjoying horses, camping, fishing, archery, and 4-wheeling in the backcountry.
 I also love to spend time jet skiing and flying our small plane.
 The outdoors of Idaho is second to none!”